TandoorRecipes/recipes/docs/system/migration_sqlite-postgres.md

 1. Make a backup of your `/mnt/user/appdata/recipes` dir.

-2. Without changing any settings, get a shell into the docker through the WEB-UI or by running `docker exec -it TandoorRecipes /bin/sh`
+2. Without changing any settings, get a shell into the TandoorRecipes docker through the Web-UI or by running `docker exec -it TandoorRecipes /bin/sh`
 ```cmd
 cd /opt/recipes
 ./venv/bin/python manage.py export -a > /data/dump.json